Michael S. Schmidt

+In 2023, he broke the story about the contents of text messages sent by Tucker Carlson that led to his ouster at Fox.

 In 2018, Schmidt won two Pulitzer Prizes for his work in the previous year.
 One of the Pulitzer Prizes was awarded for breaking the news that President Trump had asked the FBI director James Comey for a loyalty pledge and to close the federal investigation into Michael Flynn.
 That story led the Justice Department to appoint Robert S. Mueller III as a special counsel to investigate President Trump.

 With Emily Steel at The New York Times, Schmidt won a Pulitzer Prize for a story about sexual harassment allegations against Fox News personality Bill O'Reilly that led to Fox firing O'Reilly.
 He shared the 2018 Pulitzer Prize for Public Service and the 2018 Gerald Loeb Award for Investigative business journalism for stories on the sexual predator allegations against film producer Harvey Weinstein that led to the rise of the Me Too movement.
-In 2023, he broke the story about the contents of text messages sent by Tucker Carlson that led to his ouster at Fox.

-In March 2023, Netflix announced that Schmidt was going to be an executive producer and co-creator of limited series starring Robert De Niro.
-The series, entitled "Zero Day," is being directed by Lesli Linka Glatter, who previously directed many episodes of "Homeland" and "Mad Men."
+In 2025, Netflix released "Zero Day," a limited series starring Robert De Niro that Schmidt co-created and served as an executive producer on.

 In September 2020, Schmidt's first book, Donald Trump v.
 The United States: Inside the Struggle to Stop a President, was released by Penguin Random House.
 The book received positive reviews and rose to number three on The New York Times Best Seller list and number two on both Amazon's and the Wall Street Journal 's best-seller lists.

 Earlier in Schmidt's career, he was a sports reporter and broke several major stories about doping in baseball including that Sammy Sosa, David Ortiz and Manny Ramirez had tested positive for performance-enhancing drugs.
-In April 2024, he broke the story about how nearly half the Chinese swimming team tested positive for a banned drug before the 2021 Summer Olympics but were not sanctioned.